clarkx/Lumiere-for-2.79/README.md

 Changelog :
+Ver 0.72 :
+- All modal :
+  - No need to press the key all the time.
+Exemple : Press [S] one time to scale the light, press [S] a second time or [LMB] to exit the modal mode.
+  - Bugfix : Creating light during the edit mode was buggy / Use the image texture template.

+****
 Ver 0.71 :
 - Update constraints :
   - An empty was created with each light for the contraints ("G" : Orbit mode), which was painful to delete.
 No more empty !